Discover more from Alex Ewerlöf Notes

 I work as a Senior Staff Engineer.
 One of my most important missions is to help grow the next generation of leaders using a variety of tools.

 One such tool is mentorship.
-Mentorship is a two-way street where I get to learn from the experience and questions of someone who has put their trust in me.
+Mentorship is a two-way street however, because I get to learn from the experience and questions of someone who has put their trust in me.

 Below is an interesting Slack conversation I had with a Senior Engineer about the role of Staff Engineer, promotions, and required skills.